Help Writing Your Book – the Ghostwriter, Rewriter, Editor & Book Coach

 The Line Editor and Copy Editor

-There are two additional kinds of editors: line editor and copy editor.
+There are two additional kinds of editors: the line editor and the copy editor.

 The line editor focuses on writing style and language, ensuring that the reading experience is seamless and enjoyable.
 Are your words used precisely and for maximal impact?
 Do they convey the necessary tone and emotions?

 The copy editor checks your finished manuscript for errors in spelling and grammar, as well as redundancies and omissions, and ensures that the writing style is consistent throughout.
 Every manuscript will need a good copy editor!

 Which professional you should hire depends on how far along you are in the book-writing process.
 Maybe you’re still at stage one, wondering if your idea might translate into a great book.
 Or perhaps you’ve started to write, but have found the process difficult, if not impossible.
 Or maybe you have a completed manuscript that needs help.

 Whatever your situation, rest assured that there is a writing professional who is ready and willing to assist!